apache/comdev-site/source/newcommitter.md

 and then invite the candidate.
 We give candidates a chance to decline committership in private.
 They can post a reply to the PMC mailing list.

-After we reach a decision on the `@private` list, and after the steps above, we announce the new committer on the `dev` list.
+After we reach a decision on the `private@` list, and after the steps above, we announce the new committer on the `dev` list.
 We can then each follow up with our praise in public.